Great thrill for me to be here each and every day talking to you about things that matter most.

 How are you today?

-But anyway, but getting back to uh Harry Reid this morning.
+But anyway, getting back to Harry Reid this morning.

-Wouldn't it be interesting that if he had really fallen, as per se he said he did, with an accident with a machine, there would have been the lawsuit by now against the company that made that machine.
+Wouldn't it be interesting that if he had really fallen, as per se he said he did, with an accident for the machine, there would have been a lawsuit by now against the company that made that machine?

-Well, you know, I've I've heard that uh bandied about.
+Well, you know, I've heard that bandied about.

 I don't know for sure that that's something that you could say with ontological certitude.